spraakbanken/swell-project/Normalization_guidelines.md

    Här kommer arbetslösheten som en stor faktor till stress, lika viktigt som stressen på grund av arbetsbelastning. &nbsp; &larr; More idiomatic but requires too much change of the original text
  --->

+ 2. Don't change the style (which also means that grammaticality becomes a broader notion).

+   Examples of things we don't correct:

+   Main-clause word order in dependent clause with "att": "Allt är bra för att jag kan inte bo ensam"

+   "Orsaken beror på..."

+### Principle of minimal change

+Secondly, if several normalisations are possible, use the following criteria to discriminate between them in order of decreasing priority:

+1. If changing as few tokens as possible conflicts with not changing the meaning, keep the meaning.

+   In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning

 Minimal change is equivalent to the _minimal target hypothesis_ in the [Falko corpus](https://www.linguistik.hu-berlin.de/en/institut-en/professuren-en/korpuslinguistik/mitarbeiter-innen-en/marc/ReznicekEA_toAppear.pdf) in the sense that it a) differs minimally from the learner text and b) is grammatical at the expense of ignoring errors concerning semantics, pragmatics and style.